luisbazdev/pigeon-framework/README.md

 })
 ```

 ### JWT Authentication

-[JWT Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) type works by storing a secret key which will be used to sign and verify [JWT Tokens](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) that clients will send in the Authorization header.
+[JWT Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) type works by storing a secret key which will be used to sign and verify [JWT Tokens](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) that clients will send in the request.

-In Pigeon you can also specify to use `JWT Authentication routes` which are routes where the client can: log-in and receive a `JWT Token`, sign-up, and log-out, respectively.
+In Pigeon you can also specify to use `JWT Authentication routes` which are routes where the client can: log-in and receive a `JWT Token` or sign-up with `email` and `password`, respectively.

-Here's an example of how you can set up `JWT Authentication` in Pigeon:

-Please pay attention to the `pigeon.auth.jwt.global` environment variable, as setting it to true will secure every handler there is in the API, if it is set to false, it will not secure any handler by default and the programmer will have to set `JWTAuthentication` middleware wherever they want to use `JWT Authentication`!

-The programmer needs to provide a `global`, `secret` and optional `routes` variables for authentication purposes in your `.env` file like this:
+Here's an example of how you can set up `JWT Authentication` in Pigeon, you need to provide a `global`, `secret` and an optional `routes` variables in your `.env` file like this:

 ```typescript
 pigeon.auth.jwt.global=true